microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/08-Configure-MFA.md

 You need to be signed in as a **global administrator, security administrator, or conditional access administrator**.

-In Azure Active Directory **create a group and add your AVD users** to that group.
+In Microsoft Entra ID **create a group and add your AVD users** to that group.

-Now browse to Security within the Azure Active Directory and then to **Security > Conditional Access** within the Azure Portal and create a **new policy**.
+Now browse to Security within the Microsoft Entra ID and then to **Security > Conditional Access** within the Azure Portal and create a **new policy**.

 ![Configure MFA](../Images/09-Create_CA_Policy_1.png)